-To help maintain safety, staffing and training requirements are a significant component of Subpart K, which includes procedures of training, vacation time, rest time, among other things.
+To help maintain safety, staffing and training requirements are a significant component of Subpart K, which includes procedures for training, vacation time, rest time, among other things.
 For each flight, a pilot-in-command and a second-in-common must be designated.
 Once designated, the pilot-in-command must remain the pilot-in-command for the entire duration of the flight.
 In order to ensure the safety of passengers, pilot safety background checks are required, which include pilot certificates, medical certificates, records from previous employers, and drug testing/alcohol misuse.
 Subpart K also covers the amount of rest time that's required per 24 hour period, per quarter, and per year.

 Testing and training procedures are also detailed.
 For instance, pilots must be regularly tested with written and/or oral tests on all aspects of flight including (but not limited to) navigation, meteorology, specifics on aircraft info, avoiding and recognizing bad weather, and air traffic control procedures.
 Program managers must have a training curriculum as described in Subpart K.

-For the safety of passengers, Subpart K details the passenger awareness requirements, including procedures on smoking, required use of seat belts, harnesses, and child restrains, and seat back placement during takeoff and landing.
+For the safety of passengers, FAR 91 Subpart K details the passenger awareness requirements, including procedures on smoking, required use of seat belts, harnesses, and child restrains, and seat back placement during takeoff and landing.
 The name of the entity in control of the flight must be named during the required safety procedures.
 Approach and landing minimums, aircraft proving and validation, and required equipment are also described in Subpart K.